Shaldag Unit

-Unit 5101, more commonly known as Shaldag (שלדג, Kingfisher), is an elite Israeli Air Force (IAF) Sayeret (special forces) unit and one of the main Special forces of Israel.
-The unit is part of the 7th Special Air Forces Wing in the IAF.
-The unit is based in the Palmachim Airbase, and is led by an officer at the rank of lieutenant colonel.
+Unit 5101, more commonly known as Shaldag (שלדג, Kingfisher), is one of the premier Israeli Air Force (IAF) Sayeret units.
+The unit is part of the 7th Special Air Forces Wing and is based in the Palmachim Airbase.
+The unit is led by an officer at the rank of lieutenant colonel.

-The unit was inspired by the British Special Air Service (SAS).
 It specializes in clandestine operation, combat search and rescue, commando style raids, hostage rescue, irregular warfare, long-range penetration, military intelligence operations, special operations, and special reconnaissance within enemy territory.

 History

 Shaldag was founded in 1974, in the aftermath of the Yom Kippur War, by Muki Betser, a Sayeret Matkal veteran who brought several Matkal veterans with him.
 Initially operating as a Sayeret Matkal reserve company, it was eventually transferred to the IAF.